-We regularly carry out capital asset construction projects to maintain, upgrade, and develop our asset base, and such projects are subject to risks of delay and cost overruns that are inherent to any large construction project, and are the result of numerous factors including, but not limited to, the following:
+We regularly carry out capital asset construction projects to maintain, upgrade, and develop our asset base, and such projects are subject to risks of delay and cost overruns that are inherent in any large construction project, resulting from numerous factors including, but not limited to, the following:

-• shortages of key equipment, materials or skilled labor;

-- unscheduled delays in the delivery or ordered materials and equipment;

-- · design and engineering issues; and

-- · shipyard delays and performance issues.
+- shortages of key equipment, materials or skilled labor; - · delays in the delivery of ordered materials and equipment; - design and engineering issues; and - shipyard delays and performance issues.

-Failure to complete construction in time, or the inability to complete construction in accordance with its design specifications, may result in loss of revenue.
-Additionally, capital expenditures for construction projects could materially exceed the initially planned investments or can result in delays in putting such assets into operation.
+Failure to complete construction in time, or the inability to complete construction in accordance with design specifications, may result in the loss of revenue.
+Additionally, capital expenditures for construction projects could materially exceed the initially planned investments, or there could be delays in putting such assets into operation.